SvenVD/rpisurv/README.md

 - If you used the install.sh script, logs are created at /usr/local/bin/rpisurv/logs/.
 You can use them for troubleshooting.
 Enable DEBUG logging for very detailed output of what is going on. see [logging_config](https://github.com/SvenVD/rpisurv/blob/master/surveillance/conf/logging.yml)

-- If you are connected via keyboard/keypad, you can stop rpisurv by pressing and holding q (or keypad "/") (this can take some seconds) .
+- If you are connected via keyboard/keypad, you can stop rpisurv by pressing and holding q (or backspace or keypad "/") (this can take some seconds) .

 - To manage the screen without rebooting use systemctl
   - `sudo systemctl stop rpisurv` to stop the screen